aleshaleksey/fansys23/02-base-rules.md

 ___
 #### Modifiers vs Advantage/Disadvantage

-A mix of game balance and simulationism guide our understanding on what they represent and how they should be applied.
+A mix of game balance and simulationism guide our understanding of what they represent and how they should be applied.

 Advantage represents factors that mitigate some potential of failure, but do not improve the best result.
 For example a sharp knife makes it easier to gut a rabbit, but does not increase the amount of meat one can harvest (a rabbit only has a rabbit worth of meat).